oracle/weblogic-azure/aks/mainTemplate.md

 ## Prerequisites

-This section lists several prerequisites for activating the features in the guidance.
+This section lists several prerequisites for activating the features as described in the guidance.
 Optional prerequisites are marked as (optional)

 ### Environment for Setup